Changes in your specification are recorded as milestones and published with Revisions. Here are some top tips to get you going:

 NBS Create identifies the current versions by today's date.
 Currently there is no auto text function for the current versions or revisions.

-A workaround would be to manually insert this as text in the 'Cover Page & Separators' area or after you have exported to Microsoft Word (available from v1.6.0 or newer).
+A workaround would be to manually insert this as text in the 'Cover Page & Separators' area or after you have exported to Microsoft Word.

 Milestones and publishing revisions are explained in more detail in the free NBS Create eLearning course.